-All other published observational studies of variability in ice dates and climate have been conducted at much shorter time scales, ranging from 20 to at most 150 years.
-At time scales between 20-50 years in extent, variability in air temperature and ice phenology has been shown to be increasing in recent years (Kratz et al. 2000; Schar et al. 2004; Weyhenmeyer et al. 2011).
-Karl (1995), however, noted that variance in climate decreases with a longer temporal extent, for example the variance in daily air temperature decreased over a 90-year record across the United States.
-Similarly, Benson et al. (2012) illustrated that inter-annual variability in ice phenology decreased or did not change when examining lake ice records at 100 and 150-year extents across the Northern Hemisphere.
-Although, variability appeared to increase in the most recent 50 years, it did not attain levels higher than the previous 100 years (Benson et al. 2012).
-Clearly, variability is dependent upon the grain and extent of the time series and long-term climatic variability appears not to be increasing when examining longer time series (Karl 1995; Benson et al. 2012).
+Whereas previous observational studies of variability in ice dates and climate were conducted at time scales ranging from 20 to150 years, the extent of our analysis was 320-550 years (what does extent mean?
+Just the length of the time series?).
+At time scales between 20-50 years in extent, variability in air temperature and ice phenology has been increasing in recent years (Kratz et al. 2000; Schar et al. 2004; Weyhenmeyer et al. 2011).
+However, air temperatures analyzed at a 90 year extent and ice phenologies with 100-150 year extent indicate climate variability has been declining or not changing (Karl 1995; Benson et al. 2012).
+Thus trends in climate variability depend on the temporal extent of the analysis, and our results indicate that at longer time scales climate does not exhibit a trend of increasing variability.

 Changing periodicities

-The powers associated with periodicities among years have changed over the years for both Suwa and Torne based on a Morlet wavelet analysis (Figure 2).
-Significant periods of oscillation did not persist across the entire time series (Figure 2c and d).
-Overall for Suwa, significant periods of oscillations were apparent from 32 up to at least 64 years in the power spectrum (Figure 2c).
+The periodicity of ice phenology has changed in both Lake Suwa and Torne (Figure 3).
+Statistically significant periods of oscillation were present at the beginning of these time series, but not at the end (Figure 3C,D).
+In both Lake Suwa and Torne, significant low frequency oscillations were present before the breakpoints.
+After the breakpoint in Lake Suwa, the strength significant of low-frequency oscillations declined and were limited to narrower periods., Overall for Suwa, significant periods of oscillations were apparent from 32 up to at least 64 years in the power spectrum (Figure 2c).
 More specifically, we approximate significant periods of oscillations ranging from 16 to 48 years between 1480 and 1570, 32 to 64 years between 1670 and 1830, 6 to 8 years between 1760 and 1780, and 16-32 years between 1780 and 1840.
 After 1850, there was only one significant period at 64 years in 1870-1930 (Figure 2c).

-Overall for Torne, periods of oscillations with the highest power were apparent from 3-5 years, 8-10 years, and 24-32 years (Figure 2d).
+Overall for Torne, periods of oscillations with the highest power were apparent from 3-5 years, 8-10 years, and 24-32 years (Figure 3D).
 Between 1700 and 1750, there were two significant periods of oscillations between 3-5 years and 7-13 years.
 Between 1750 and 1860, significant periods ranging from 3-6 years, 20-41 years, and 58-68 years.
 Following the breakpoint, there were significant periods of oscillations from 8-11 years between 1890-1930 and 12-16 years between 1940 and 1960 (Figure 2d).
 Interestingly, both inland waters from geographically disparate regions exhibit significant periods of oscillation of 16 and 64 years in the mid-1700s to the mid-1800s.
 These longer periods of oscillation are not significant in the time series after 1850 in Suwa and Torne (Figures 2c and d).